Mumbai: Portuguese and British rule

-In 1687, the English East India Company transferred its headquarters from Surat to Bombay.
+In 1687, the English East India Company transferred its headquarters from Surat to Mumbai.
 The city eventually became the headquarters of the Bombay Presidency.
-Following the transfer, Bombay was placed at the head of all the company's establishments in India.
+Following the transfer, Mumbai was placed at the head of all the company's establishments in India.
 Towards the end of the 17th century, the islands again suffered incursions from Yakut Khan in 1689–90.
-The Portuguese presence ended in Bombay when the Marathas under Peshwa Baji Rao I captured Salsette in 1737, and Bassein in 1739.
+The Portuguese presence ended in Mumbai when the Marathas under Peshwa Baji Rao I captured Salsette in 1737, and Bassein in 1739.

-By the middle of the 18th century, Bombay began to grow into a major trading town, and received a huge influx of migrants from across India.
+By the middle of the 18th century, Mumbai began to grow into a major trading town, and received a huge influx of migrants from across India.
 Later, the British occupied Salsette on 28 December 1774.
 With the Treaty of Surat (1775), the British formally gained control of Salsette and Bassein, resulting in the First Anglo-Maratha War.
 The British were able to secure Salsette from the Marathas without violence through the Treaty of Purandar (1776), and later through the Treaty of Salbai (1782), signed to settle the outcome of the First Anglo-Maratha War.

 From 1782 onwards, the city was reshaped with large-scale civil engineering projects aimed at merging all the seven islands of Bombay into a single amalgamated mass by way of a causeway called the Hornby Vellard, which was completed by 1784.
 In 1817, the British East India Company under Mountstuart Elphinstone defeated Baji Rao II, the last of the Maratha Peshwa in the Battle of Khadki.
 Following his defeat, almost the whole of the Deccan Plateau came under British suzerainty, and was incorporated into the Bombay Presidency.
 The success of the British campaign in the Deccan marked the end of all attacks by native powers.

 By 1845, the seven islands coalesced into a single landmass by the Hornby Vellard project via large scale land reclamation.
-On 16 April 1853, India's first passenger railway line was established, connecting Bombay to the neighbouring town of Thana (now Thane).
+On 16 April 1853, India's first passenger railway line was established, connecting Mumbai to the neighbouring town of Thana (now Thane).
 During the American Civil War (1861–1865), the city became the world's chief cotton-trading market, resulting in a boom in the economy that subsequently enhanced the city's stature.

-The opening of the Suez Canal in 1869 transformed Bombay into one of the largest seaports on the Arabian Sea.
-In September 1896, Bombay was hit by a bubonic plague epidemic where the death toll was estimated at 1,900 people per week.
-About 850,000 people fled Bombay and the textile industry was adversely affected.
+The opening of the Suez Canal in 1869 transformed Mumbai into one of the largest seaports on the Arabian Sea.
+In September 1896, Mumbai was hit by a bubonic plague epidemic where the death toll was estimated at 1,900 people per week.
+About 850,000 people fled Mumbai and the textile industry was adversely affected.
 While the city was the capital of the Bombay Presidency, the Indian independence movement fostered the Quit India Movement in 1942 and the Royal Indian Navy mutiny in 1946.